nehemiahlc/my-restaurant/README.md

 # 🍔 Responsive Restaurant Menu

-This is a simple, responsive restaurant ordering app built with HTML, CSS, and JavaScript.
+This is a simple restaurant ordering app built with HTML, CSS, and JavaScript.
 It simulates the experience of ordering food at a restaurant — you can add items to your order, remove them, and complete your purchase through a mock payment form.

 ## 🧾 Features